Review of the floppy disk as a storage medium, and the USB replacement

 Basically our USB Reader will tell the host (on each of the disputed electronic lines) a simple answer; either yes, or no, or we leave that line alone so the host can control it.
 Because only a few patterns became popular, our dipswitch system on the USB Floppy will do what it can to fool your host machine into thinking the floppy drive is good enough to work.

-The following is another chart, detailing the dipswitch configurations possible on our configurable model of USB Floppy, the 1-SW, and its sister variants, the 1-F and the 1-G models.
+The following is another chart, detailing the dipswitch configurations possible on our configurable model of USB Floppy, the 2-SY, and similar variant number 7.
 Other models do not have so many options and so the dipswitches are disabled, but some dipswitches (5, 7, 8) always work on every model.
 If you look into the cutout on your USB Floppy emulator unit, you will see the dipswitch structure labeled 1 through 8, and either the top or bottom side will say ON, implying the other side is OFF.
 Again, use a fine, small tool to flip the switches and be sure to cycle power or at least press the black reset button in the front of the unit.

 These dipswitches together set the maximum size of the emulated floppy disk, usually 720kb or 1.44mb, and the data rate that is seen on the read/write lines.
 No other dipswitch controls the data rate, so our main concern, after setting this switch, is to properly set the HD OUT line, if it exists (and is required) on your model of machine.
 It is usually on pin2 or pin4, and may be either high (for 720kb) and low (for 1.44mb), or vice-versa; some disk drives gave the option to invert the signal.
 It is safest to first try your system at 720kb, since every system should at least support a double density drive, and then to try to match the HD signal with the other dipswitches.
 Again, many host systems don't care and can figure out for themselves what kind of data rate is coming in.
 The FAT12 file system structure will also be different for each setting.